kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 We've now completed all the basic functionality for our game.
 Follow the remaining steps to add a bit more "juice" and improve the game experience.

 #### Background
 The default gray background is not very appealing, so let's change its color.
-One simple way to do this is to use a `ColorRect` node.
+One way to do this is to use a `ColorRect` node.
 Make it the first node under `Main` so that it will be drawn behind the other nodes. `ColorRect` only has one property: `Color`.
 Choose a color you like and drag the size of the `ColorRect` so that it covers the screen.

 You can also add a background image, if you have one, by using a `Sprite` node instead.